ostdotcom/website-docupony/platform/docs/1-create.md

 | 11 | 'Setting up Company Token Holder' |

 ## d.
 Stake and mint
-Once you have staked something, the minting process is as simple as setting the number of Brand Tokens to mint and confirming the mint request.
+Once you have staked something, the minting process is as simple as setting the number of Tokens to mint and confirming the mint request.

 ![create-account](/platform/docs/assets/token-setup/mint_tokens.png)